 With its extremely minimal presentation, FreeDNS offers one of the simplest ways to quickly set yourself up with a Dynamic DNS.
 (It also offers static DNS services.)

 The process for setting up an account is quite straightforward and will not take more than five minutes.
-After setting up an account, DNS pointing is instant.
-You can also choose from over 90,000 domains.
+After setting up an account, DNS pointing is instantaneous.
+You can also choose from more than 90,000 domains.
 For all these domains, they offer URL redirection.

 Registering with Securepoint DynDNS is easy and quick.
 It is also largely anonymous.
 You just need a username, an email address and of course a password.
 After registration, you will be able to get started once you receive the confirmation email.

 The Securepoint DynDNS offers support for the IPv6 protocol and the update token, which is an additional password for added security.